mediva-in/Yana_lab_PatientFlow/README.md

 ### Scan Categories

-- **Scans**: All scan services are fetched from the API endpoint `/api/patient/get-all-services`
+- **Dynamic Categories**: All scan services are fetched from the API endpoint `/api/patient/get-all-services`
-- Services are dynamically loaded and categorized under "Scans"
+- Services are dynamically loaded and grouped by their respective categories from the API
-- Each service includes scan name and price information
+- Each service includes scan name, price, and category information
 - Fallback data is provided if the API is unavailable

 ### Time Slots